nicolasbeauvais/blog/posts/2019-06-29-advanced-internationalization-with-vuex.md

 Imagine you have a Tweet component that needs to load a translation file, and you use this component a hundred times on the same page, you certainly do not want to execute hundreds of API calls.

-This is why we need implement a simple concurrency test in order to avoid executing a call that is already executed or currently retrieving translations.
+This is why we need to implement a simple concurrency test in order to avoid executing a call that is already executed or currently retrieving translations.

-We also don't need to
 For each translation file key provided to this vuex action 3 states are possibles:

 - The translation file has not been retrieved yet